Judge's 60th homer sparks 5-run 9th, Yanks stun Pirates 9-8

 AP Baseball Writer

-Roger Maris Jr. and Kevin Maris, sons of the former player, were both on hand.

-“He hit 60 tonight, and it’s like nothing happened.
-He’s got more work to do,” said Stanton, who hit 59 for Miami five years ago.

-Crowe’s great, great uncle, Hall of Famer Red Ruffing, was Ruth’s teammate on the Yankees in the 1930s.
-Crowe visited Ruffing’s plaque in Yankee Stadium’s Monument Park before the game.
+Judge matched the 60 home runs Babe Ruth hit for the 1927 Yankees to set a big league record that stood for 34 years.
+It came off a pitcher whose great, great uncle, Hall of Famer Red Ruffing, was Ruth’s teammate on the Yankees in the 1930s.

 “He did what he was supposed to do with it,” Crowe said, “3-1 count, I’m not going to put him on.
 I felt like I wanted to go after him.
 Started away, came back in.
 He put a good swing on a bad pitch.”